 By the time of his divorce from Anne of Cleves, Henry’s fourth wife, his health was in a terrible state.
 He was grossly overweight.
-He suffered debilitating headaches and his legs had thrombosis which caused ulcerous, open sores that created stabbing pain and oozed a malodorous stench.
-Various medical theories have been put forth such as Cushing’s disease or McLeod syndrome which could have caused Henry’s myriad of symptoms and his increasingly unstable personality.
+He suffered debilitating headaches and his legs had thrombosis which caused ulcerous, open sores creating stabbing pain and oozing a malodorous stench.
+Various medical theories have been put forth such as diabetes, Cushing’s disease or McLeod syndrome which could have caused Henry’s myriad of symptoms and increasingly unstable personality.
 Henry probably realized at this time there was no chance of him having any more children but he still held out hope of another child and didn’t want to be without a wife.

 It was during her time with her step-grandmother that Catherine had encounters with two young men.
 Henry Manox was summoned to Lambeth to teach the young ladies virginal and lute.
 He was immediately smitten with Catherine and probably wanted to marry her.
 Witnesses say they were seen in embraces and kisses.
 Eventually Manox got a teaching job in another household and the affair tapered off.
 She also met one of the gentlemen retainers of the household, Francis Dereham.
 This affair was more serious than the Manox incident.
 Other women in the dormitory where they slept witnessed Dereham in Catherine’s bed, having carnal relations.
 Catherine and Francis may have agreed to marry each other before her step-grandmother put a stop to the relationship in 1539.